bitdump/BLHeli/BLHeli_32 ARM/README.md

 ## Test code

-Rev32.10.9 testcode is published in the folder "Loaded startup testcode".
+Rev32.10.9 testcodes are published in the folder "Loaded startup testcode" and "Plane nondamped testcode".
-This testcode has optimizations for starting motors that are loaded, like is often the case for thrusters or cars.
+The "Loaded startup testcode" testcode has optimizations for starting motors that are loaded, like is often the case for thrusters or cars.
+The "Plane nondamped testcode" testcode has optimizations for planes that run nondamped mode.
+It prevents a small kick when starting up a motor that is already spinning.
-The code is not suitable for multirotor applications.
+None of these codes are suitable for multirotor applications.

 ## Discussion threads